ineedthisforCPEN/projecteuler/README.md

 ### Examples

+`python projecteuler.py --list`\
+Lists all implemented problems

+`python projecteuler.py --list --problem 1`\
+Lists all implementated versions of the solution to problem 1

-`python projecteuler.py --problem 1 --version 1..3,5,8..10`
+`python projecteuler.py --problem 1 --version 1..3,5,8..10`\
 Run solutions to problem 1.
 Will run solution versions 1, 2, 3, 5, 8, 9, 10

-`python projecteuler.py --time --problem 2 --version 3`
+`python projecteuler.py --time --problem 2 --version 3`\
 Run the version 3 of the solution to problem 2 and time the result

-`python projecteuler.py --time --count 3 --problem 2 --version 3`
+`python projecteuler.py --time --count 3 --problem 2 --version 3`\
 Same as example above, but run and time 3 iterations

 ### Required Arguments

+Though there are cases where `projecteuler` can run without these arguments, they are required to actually execute the solution code.

 `-p, --problem` The problem whose solution to run.

 `-v, --version` A list of versions of the solution to run.

 ### Options

 `--count`   The number of times to run the specified solution(s).
-This is only applicable when `--time` flag is set `--time`    When set, times every solution
+This is only applicable when `--time` flag is set

+`--list`    List the implemented problems.
+If the `--problem` argument is given, list the implemented solution versions

+`--time`    When set, times every run of every solution version

 ## Adding Problem Files